 Click here to see a graphical representation of the relationship between these lists and here for a table with details of the lists.

-Everyone at the Technion is eligible to use its email systems, either on tx or on the exchange server.
+Everyone at the Technion is eligible to use its email systems on the Office 365 cloud service.
 For more information, see here.

 Active Directory (AD) at the department

 Most windows-based computers at the department are Active Directory members.
 To use such a computer, one needs an AD account.
 Students’ accounts are opened automatically.
 Others have to refer to the department IT staff.
 These accounts, as well as central Technion accounts, can be managed through the “cis-account” utility.
 These accounts have a network drive “H:”.
 This drive, although limited in size, is backed up regularly.
 If the drive’s allocation is too small, users may requests to enlarge the quota by sending an email to: